-Another digital and analog hearing aids difference is for analog hearing aids to adapt - the volume had to be turned up, making your hearing experience more uncomfortable.
+Another digital and analog hearing aids difference is for analog hearing aids have to adapt - the volume has to be turned up, making your hearing experience more uncomfortable.
 Background noise reduction was not possible either, without turning up the volume.

 So, are digital hearing aids better than analog?
 Well, in short - yes.
 Digital hearing aids incorporate sound signals that change and are unique, which ultimately introduces a more natural-sounding speech and audio including depth and variation.
 This means you can personalise how you hear the sound around you, due to all the digital features available.

-There are different types of hearing loss that require different hearing aid fitting strategies.
-It is important that the hearing aids have sufficient reserve amplification so they will last for several years – not just one or two.
+Different types of hearing loss require different hearing aid fitting strategies.
+The hearing aids must have sufficient reserve amplification so they will last for several years – not just one or two.
 We would say that five years is about right.

 This above all else determines the cost of the hearing aid.
 The higher the technology, the higher the price.
 This has nothing to do with the severity of the hearing loss, it’s about how well you want to be able to hear.

 Some hearing aids have accessories that can be purchased.
-These include wireless transmitters that enable the sound from a television or telephone or another device to “beam” sound into the hearing aid.
-The need for certain assistance by way of accessories can heavily influence the choice of make/model of hearing aid required.
+These include wireless transmitters that enable the sound from a television, telephone, or another device to “beam” sound into the hearing aid.
+The need for certain assistance by way of accessories can heavily influence the choice of make and model of hearing aid required.

 As a general rule of thumb, the larger the hearing aid the more powerful it is.
 Smaller hearing aids have smaller batteries which could be difficult for people with poor dexterity.
 Smaller batteries don’t last as long.